Line of white rubber ducks with one yellow one out in front of the rest

 3. Odd jobs

 One of the easiest ways to stand out to colleges is to get unique work experience.
 There are plenty of interesting jobs out there, and you don’t need a college degree to get most of them.
 And these jobs don’t even have to be related to your major.
-Extra bonus: not only can working a unique job make you stand out on your application, you make some money too!
+Extra bonus: Not only can working a unique job make you stand out on your application, but you'll make some money too!

 From being a carnival hawker to leading historical tours of your city to working as an ice cream scooper, there are tons of interesting part-time jobs out there.
 And if you’re worried about work interfering with your grades, look for seasonal positions to keep you busy during the summer or places that will let you work on the weekend.
 Also, if you received any certifications for your job, such as PSIA/AASI (ski and snowboard), ISA (surfing), or ASA (sailing) certifications, make sure to mention those the same way you reported your other awards in the Activities section.
 It may not feel like an award, but with all the hard work that went into getting it, that little piece of paper or pin is practically a trophy!